ifsm/apollon/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the documentation of the apollon feature extraction framework!
+Welcome to apollon
 =========================================================================
 *apollon* is a feature extraction and modeling framework for music data analysis.
 It handles low-level audio feature extraction, their aggreagation using Hidden Markov models, and comparison by means of the self-organizing map.

-Contents
+Overview
 ========

 .. toctree::
+   :hidden:
    :maxdepth: 2
    :glob:

    download
    install
    api/*

-* :ref:`genindex`
-* :ref:`modindex`